jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Final interface design check

 + `TODO:` Set the starting value of `#points remaining` to 147

++ `TODO:` Add application versioning to the footer

++ `TODO:` About.php should include instructions on what each button does - e.g. "Miss" button refers to a failed pot but legal hit and ends visit to the table.

 + `TODO:` Click red ball icon `tally---potted--red-p1` (Player 1) to score 1 point player 1 -
     `TODO:` + Reduces `#points_remaining` by 1 to 146